nih-cfde/2023-april-all-hands-meeting/docs/index.md

 # The Apri 2022 NIH Common Fund Data Ecosystem All-Hands Meeting

-The CFDE Program Meeting (All-Hands Meeting) brought together the CFDE community to review progress over the past year and discuss strategic issues that impact the ecosystem as a whole.
+The April CFDE Program Meeting (All-Hands Meeting) will bring together the CFDE community to review progress and discuss strategic issues that impact the ecosystem as a whole.
 This was a hybrid event with in-person and remote participation.

 ## April 4-5, 2023